cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 * Securely cleans up memory of DEK (erases/fills with zeros).
 * Forms a container: packs together Begin_Tag, length of all other parts, KEK encryption backend identifier, KEK identifier, data encryption backend identifier, encrypted DEK and ciphertext.

-### Decrypting
+### Decryption

-* Validate Begin_Tag.
+* Validates Begin_Tag.
-* Validate length of rest of AcraBlock.
+* Validates length of rest of AcraBlock.
-* Extract KEK backend identifier and validate, check that this identifier is registered in Acra-Server.
+* Extracts KEK backend identifier and validates, checks that this identifier is registered in Acra-Server.
-* Extract data encryption backend identifier and validate, check that this identifier is registered in Acra-Server.
+* Extracts data encryption backend identifier and validates, checks that this identifier is registered in Acra-Server.
-* Extract length of DEK.
+* Extracts length of DEK.
-* Extract DEK.
+* Extracts DEK.
-* Iterate over KEKs (passed from KeyStore) for decryption and search correct for DEK decryption.
+* Iterates over KEKs (passed from KeyStore) for decryption and search correct for DEK decryption.
-* Decrypt DEK with correct KEK.
+* Decrypts DEK with correct KEK.
-* Erase/fill with zeros memory area of the KEK.
+* Erases/fills with zeros memory area of the KEK.
-* Decrypt data with decrypted DEK.
+* Decrypts data with decrypted DEK.
-* Erase/fill with zeros memory area of the DEK.
+* Erases/fills with zeros memory area of the DEK.

 ## AcraStruct
-### Understanding AcraStruct
+### Container structure

 AcraStruct is a cryptographic container with specific format.
 Before generating each AcraStruct, AcraWriter generates a keypair of throwaway keys that are used in the encryption process and then get zeroed (turned into zeros) in the memory once the process is over.